“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 Do You Have More Auto Accident Questions?

 If you ever need legal assistance or have questions about your specific situation, don’t hesitate to reach out to a qualified car accident attorney at Hancock Injury Attorneys.
-Call (813) 915-1110 for your free, no-obligation telephone consultation with attorney Mike Hancock.
-Or reach us by e-mail.
+Call 813-915-1110 for your free, no-obligation telephone consultation with Mike Hancock.
 If we don’t recover money for you, you don’t pay us.
-Phones answered 24/7.
+We answer our phones 24/7.